We'll help you find the right solution for your needs

 Review: “I would without any hesitation recommend Howard Collens as an attorney, an estate planner as well as an estate administrator.
 Howard as my estate planner has been there for me in so many instances due to the loss of pare...

-Practice areas & skills: Trusts, Elder Law, Estate Planning, Probate, Wills & Living Wills
+Practice areas: Guardianship, Elder Law, Estate Planning, Trusts, Wills & Living Wills

 Get the legal help you need at a fixed price.
 No hidden fees or long-term commitment.